Marion Limal

-Marion Limal (born 12 January 1987) is a French handball player.
+Marion Limal (born 12 January 1987) is a French handball player and coach.
 She plays for the French club Roz Hand’Du 29 and for the French national team.

 She participated at the 2009 World Women's Handball Championship in China, winning a silver medal with the French team.

+In 2021 she became the coach for the Brest Bretagne Handball's men's team.
+In 2023 she became the coach of the France Beach National team together with Joëlle Demouge.